yeswework/fabrica-dev-kit/README.md

 1. **Gulp command line tools** – once Node.js is installed, run `npm install gulpjs/gulp-cli -g` from the command line.
 1. **Composer** – follow the Global installation instructions in the [Composer installation guide](https://getcomposer.org/doc/00-intro.md#globally).

-Optional but recommended:
+Optional but strongly recommended:

-* Vagrant hostsupdater plugin (to map your chosen development domain to a project's virtual machine) – run `vagrant plugin install vagrant-hostsupdater` from the command line.
+* **Vagrant hostsupdater plugin** (to map a chosen development domain to the virtual machine's local IP) – run `vagrant plugin install vagrant-hostsupdater` from the command line.
-* Wordmove (for fast command-line deployment) – run `gem install wordmove` from the command line.
+* **Wordmove** (for fast command-line deployment) – run `gem install wordmove` from the command line.

 We have prepared [installation guidelines for all the dependencies](./docs/dependencies.md) in case you don't already have them.

-##Installing and running Fabrica
+##Getting started

 ###Installation
 First make sure you have all the required dependencies (see above):

 Setting up a new project and getting the development environment ready to run is very easy:

-1. Clone the repo into a folder for your project: `git clone https://github.com/yeswework/fabrica.git fabrica-project`
+1. Clone the repo into a folder for your project, eg. `git clone https://github.com/yeswework/fabrica.git fabrica-project` (replace `fabrica-project` with a project-specific name or slug).
 1. In the new folder, make a copy of `setup-example.yml` called `setup.yml`, and edit this file to set the basic parameters for the development site.
+Any plugins you want to be automatically installed can be listed here.
 1. Run `./setup.rb`.
 This will set up your virtual machine and install everything required: Nginx, PHP-FPM, WordPress, your chosen plugins and our suite of build tools.
 1. **Important**: the installation procedure doesn't require any further intervention but if you are using the Vagrant hostsupdater plugin for custom development domains, you will need to enter your system password to modify the `hosts` file – so keep an eye out for the prompt, because the setup will not advance while it is waiting for this.